mtuxpe/Evalution_Boards/RAK4600/arduino/README.md

 Before going through the Hardware Setup guide of the RAK4600 LPWAN Evaluation Board, make sure to prepare the items listed below:

 1. RAK4600 LPWAN Evaluation Board
+2. RAKDAP1 DapLink tools
-2. Micro USB Cable
+3. Micro USB Cable
-3. Windows PC
+4. Windows PC

 Connect your RAK4600 LPWAN Evaluation Board to your Windows Machine using the provided Micro USB cable.